A regularization approach for an inverse source problem in elliptic systems from single Cauchy data: Introduction

-In present work we adopt the variational approach of Kohn and Vogelius \cite{Kohn_Vogelius1,Kohn_Vogelius11,Kohn_Vogelius2} in using cost functions containing the gradient of forward operators to the above mentioned inverse source problem.
-More precisely, we use the convex function
+In present work we adopt the variational approach of Kohn and Vogelius \cite{Kohn_Vogelius1,Kohn_Vogelius11,Kohn_Vogelius2} in using cost functional containing the gradient of forward operators to the above mentioned inverse source problem.
+More precisely, we use the convex functional